Faculty & Staff

 Race and American Legal System; Repatriation Movements; Africana Theories; Africana Image on Stage, Screen and Television

-JD Doctor of Laws, Cornell Law School
+JD, Cornell Law School

 Robert Johnson, Jr. Curriculum Vitae [PDF]